Adoption FAQs

 When assessing a family to become adoptive parents, we are not looking for people with high incomes or vast savings.
 Being on a low income or receiving benefits does not mean you can’t adopt a child and the adoption process is designed so that income is not a barrier for someone choosing to become a parent.
 However, having children can be expensive so we are looking for people to demonstrate they can manage their finances and are able to be at home with a child or children for at least 12 months.
 If you work, this will mean taking adoption leave.

 The adoption process to become an approved adopter is designed to be completed in six months.
 The matching process will then be dependent on each individual situation, and the time it takes for adopters to be matched can vary, although adopters who can be opened-minded about the children they could care for are more likely to be matched quicker.
-In 2022, our average time between approval and matching was 6.9 months.
+In 2023/4, our average time between approval and being linked with a child was 5.4 months.
 For more details about the process see our Brief guide to adopting with PACT.

 You do need to be at least 21 years old to adopt but there is no legal upper age limit.
 As caring for children is demanding you need to be able to demonstrate you have the energy, and emotional and physical health necessary to care for a child throughout childhood and into adulthood.

-No. PACT actively welcomes LGBT+ (lesbian, gay, bisexual and transgender) people to enquire about adopting with PACT.
+No. PACT actively welcomes LGBTQ+ people to enquire about adopting with PACT.

 PACT has no set criteria about the religious beliefs of our adopters.
 Children waiting to be adopted come from a range of religious and non-religious backgrounds and we are seeking families to accommodate this variety – your religion and cultural background may be a positive factor as we can match you with a child who shares them, encouraging cross culture adoption.